premshree/cs-ts/README.md

-# trie-ts
+# cs-ts
-A TypeScript implementation of a Prefix Tree (Trie)
+A collection of implementations of computer science basics, in TypeScript.